A character has an expert-level understanding of magical theory and applications — too bad they can't use the magic themselves.

 - Jerry Russo from Wizards of Waverly Place is an unusual example in that he used to be a wizard, but gave up his powers to marry his mortal wife due to a law forbidding wizards from marrying mortals.
 He still knows everything about being a wizard, though, and is his children's primary teacher for magical subjects.

 - Ars Magica: People with no magical talent can train in the Magic Theory ability, although even the sourcebook warns that it's of minimal value to non-mages.
-It does, however, make them useful lab assistants for any mage who needs an Igor on hand.
+It does, however, make them fantastic lab assistants for any mage, whose Ritual Magic gets a bonus from the extra expertise.

 - Blades in the Dark doesn't draw a particularly clear line between mysticism and hard science (since every weird bit in it is powered by electroplasm), so all player characters have some access to strange powers, which allows the dedicated Gadgeteer Genius playbook, Leech, to sub in for the dedicated weirdness archetype, the Whisper, through their faculties of observation and experimentation.